lnx66/agents-for-openbb/README.md

 def render_system_prompt(widget_collection: WidgetCollection | None = None) -> str:
-    """Renders the system prompt for the custom agent, which includes a list of available widgets.""" widgets_prompt = "# Available Widgets\n\n"
+    """Render the system prompt for the custom agent, which includes a list of available widgets.""" widgets_prompt = "# Available Widgets\n\n"
-    # `primary` widgets are widgets that the user has manually selected
-    # and added to the custom agent on OpenBB Workspace.
     widgets_prompt += "## Primary Widgets (prioritize using these widgets when answering the user's query):\n\n" for widget in widget_collection.primary if widget_collection else []:
         widgets_prompt += _render_widget(widget)

-    # `secondary` widgets are widgets that are on the currently-active dashboard, but
-    # have not been added to the custom agent explicitly by the user.
     widgets_prompt += "\n## Secondary Widgets (use these widgets if the user's query is not answered by the primary widgets):\n\n" for widget in widget_collection.secondary if widget_collection else []: widgets_prompt += _render_widget(widget)